omaraflak/omaraflak.github.io/markdown/neural-network-2.md

 # Cross-Entropy

 The cross-entropy loss is a way to measure the difference between two probability distributions.
-We are exactly in that case, where the network outputs a certain distribution due to Softmax, but we want to compare that against the actual distribution which is our labels formatted as columns vectors of size 10.
+We are exactly in that case, where the network outputs a certain distribution due to Softmax, but we want to compare that against the actual distribution which is our labels.

-If `$P$` is the ***true*** ditribution, and `$Q$` is the ***predicted*** distribution, then the cross-entropy loss is:
+If `$y^*$` is the ***true*** ditribution, and `$y$` is the ***predicted*** distribution, then the cross-entropy loss is:

 ```latex
 E = - \sum_i {y_i}^* log(y_i)